-The systems currently penetrating the market – with triple glazing plus blinds between the outer two layers – are exposed to greater thermal stresses than conventional double-glazed systems, because they lose less heat to the interior.
+The systems currently making inroads into the market – with triple glazing plus blinds between the two outer layers – are exposed to greater thermal stress than conventional double-glazed systems due to the reduced dissipation of heat towards the interior.

-- Behavior when exposed to alternating pressure/vacuum loads
+- behavior when subjected to alternating pressure/vacuum loads.

-All tests were performed under different conditions on the same test specimen, which has the same dimensions as the system used in the current construction project.
+All tests were performed under different conditions on the same test specimen, which had the same dimensions as the system used in the current construction project.

-Test results indicate that most of the between-glass blinds tend to fail when temperatures dip below 0 °C, whereas they could generally withstand higher temperatures and direct sunlight without any problems.
+Test results indicate that most glazing systems of this type tend to fail when temperatures fall below 0 °C. However, they were generally able to withstand higher temperatures and direct sunlight without any problems.